eHanlin/generator-ms-docker/docs/flask.md

 Generate a flask project
 =========================

-This generator can generate default flask files, and it is be able to run to docker container.
+This generator can generate default flask and tool files, it is able to run to docker container.

 In the docker container is running flask project which will expose **4000** port of uwsgi protocol.